Member Organizations

 In June 2017, the OHADA issued Regulation No. 01/2017/CM/OHADA Pratiques Professionelles de la Comptabilité et de l’Audit dans les pays membres de l’OHADA to harmonize regional auditing standards with international best practice.
 The regulation, effective from January 1, 2018, states that all audits must be conducted in accordance with the International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB).
 Therefore, ISA, as issued by IAASB, are effective in Burkina Faso as of the date of the assessment.

 WAEMU Regulation No. 12/2000/CM/UEMOA introduced the Degree in Accounting and Finance (DECOFI) and the Higher Education Degree in Accounting and Financial Management (DESCOGEF) as requisites to practice in any WAEMU country.
-The DESCOGEF qualification is for the Certified Accountant title and is received after a one year “Comprehensive Theoretical and Technical Training” program at an institution accredited by the Regional Commission for the Formation of the Accounting and Financial Experts (CREFECF), an external body recognized by WAEMU.
-Subsequently, to qualify as a Chartered Accountant, DESCOGEF-holders are eligible to complete a three-year internship that must be verified by a professionally qualified accountant.
-Individuals complete two years in an audit firm and one year in an accounting firm under the supervision of a qualified Chartered Accountant.
-Finally, individuals with an internship certificate must pass a final examination leading to the DECOFI and Chartered Accountant qualification.
-The final examinations are also overseen by the CREFECF.
-The title of Chartered Accountants is only granted to those registered by a PAO in WAEMU countries.
+The DESCOGEF qualification leads to the Certified Accountant title.
+Holders must complete a three-year internship validated by a professionally qualified accountant and subsequently pass final examinations overseen by the Regional Commission for the Formation of the Accounting and Financial Experts (CREFECF) in order to obtain the DECOFI and Chartered Accountant qualification.
+The title of Chartered Accountant is granted only to individuals registered by a PAO in WAEMU countries.

-According to the Law, ONECCA-BF is responsible for: (i) maintaining a register of Chartered Accountants and Certified Accountants; (ii) licensing qualified members to practice auditing; (iii) monitoring compliance with technical standards; (iv) ensuring that members adhere to ethical standards; (v) establishing an investigative and disciplinary (I&D) system; (vi) implementing initial professional development requirements; (vii) setting continuing professional development requirements; and (viii) monitoring conduct and performance of members, including quality assurance reviews of all audits and services carried out by members.
+In accordance with the Law, ONECCA-BF is responsible for maintaining a register of Chartered Accountants and Certified Accountants; licensing qualified members to practice auditing; monitoring compliance with technical standards; ensuring adherence to ethical standards; establishing and operating an investigative and disciplinary system; implementing initial professional development requirements; establishing and enforcing continuing professional development requirements; and conducting quality assurance reviews of audits and other services performed by members.

-There is no independent audit oversight arrangement or entity in Burkina Faso.
+There is no independent audit oversight body in Burkina Faso.

-Auditors are regulated at the regional level by West African Economic and Monetary Union (WAEMU), and at the national level by Ordre des Experts Comptables et Comptables Agréés du Burkina Faso (ONECCA-BF).
-Please see the Regulation of the Accountancy Profession section for further details.
+Auditors are regulated at the regional level by the West African Economic and Monetary Union (WAEMU) and the Organization for the Harmonization of Business Law in Africa (OHADA), and at the national level by the Ordre des Experts Comptables et des Comptables Agréés du Burkina Faso (ONECCA-BF) pursuant to Law No. 48/2005/AN.

 Ordre des Experts Comptables et Comptables Agréés du Burkina Faso (ONECCA-BF)